Politics, Economics, and Corporate Power: The Challenge of Bureaucracy, 58 Texas Law Review 777 (1980)

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "Politics, Economics, and Corporate Power: The Challenge of Bureaucracy" (1980).
 Faculty Scholarship Series.
-Paper 1870.
+1870.